 The Metropolitan School District of Washington Township (MSDWT) stretches from the northwest side to the northeast side of Indianapolis.
 It is facing the same problem as its neighbor, the Metropolitan School District of Lawrence Township (MSDLT), overcrowding.
-Currently, MSDWT has seven elementary schools and some schools like Crooked Creek has an entire grade learning outside in portable classrooms.
-So far MSDLT has added classrooms and improved its schools without raising taxes; MSDWT is using a construction referendum to address it’s overcrowding.
+Currently, MSDWT has seven elementary schools and some schools like Crooked Creek have an entire grade learning outside in portable classrooms.
+So far, MSDLT has added classrooms and improved its schools without raising taxes; MSDWT is using a construction referendum to address its overcrowding.

 MSDWT is adding an eighth elementary school Willow Lake which is being built on the former Harcourt Elementary site in addition to making improvements to all district schools.
-Since the John Strange Elementary site could not accommodate a larger school and since it would cost less to build a new school, the district decided to relocate students and staff to the second new elementary school, Clearwater, it is building on the previous Wyandotte site.
+Since the John Strange Elementary site could not accommodate a larger school and since it would cost less to build a new school, the district decided to relocate students and staff to the second new elementary school, Clearwater which is being built on the previous Wyandotte site.
 These schools will be ready to receive students during the 2019-2020 school year.

 Moving from seven elementary schools to eight means redrawing boundary lines.
 The district needs input from families as it contemplates the best option for MSDWT students.
 Boundary lines are also being redrawn for its three middle school.
 The district decided this would be the optimal time to also address middle school.